Life (American TV series): Episodes and broadcast

 Life premiered on September 26, 2007, on NBC, aired on Wednesday.
 NBC initially ordered thirteen episodes of the show: an original order of seven episodes, and then on October 10, 2007, placed an order for at least three additional episodes, later pinned down as six episodes.
 In November 2007 NBC placed an order for the balance of a full season, nine additional episodes.
-This would've brought the show's first season to a standard 22 episodes, with NBC stating it was hitting its creative stride.
+This would have brought the show's first season to a standard 22 episodes, with NBC stating it was hitting its creative stride.
 However, due to the 2007–2008 Writers Guild of America strike, only 11 of the 22 episodes were completed.

 The second season premiered on Monday, September 29, 2008, and a second episode aired Friday, October 3, 2008.
-Another episode aired Monday, October 6, 2008, after which it was moved to its regular time slot of Friday nights at 10/9c and then after 4 weeks the show was moved to Wednesday nights at 9/8c.
+Another episode aired Monday, October 6, 2008, after which it was moved to its regular time slot of Friday nights at 10/9c and then after four weeks the show was moved to Wednesday nights at 9/8c.